Service-oriented architecture: Organizational benefits

 SOA promises to simplify testing indirectly.
 Services are autonomous, stateless, with fully documented interfaces, and separate from the cross-cutting concerns of the implementation.
 If an organization possesses appropriately defined test data, then a corresponding stub is built that reacts to the test data when a service is being built.
 A full set of regression tests, scripts, data, and responses is also captured for the service.
 The service can be tested as a 'black box' using existing stubs corresponding to the services it calls.
 Test environments can be constructed where the primitive and out-of-scope services are stubs, while the remainder of the mesh is test deployments of full services.
 As each interface is fully documented with its own full set of regression test documentation, it becomes simple to identify problems in test services.
 Testing evolves to merely validate that the test service operates according to its documentation, and finds gaps in documentation and test cases of all services within the environment.
 Managing the data state of idempotent services is the only complexity.

 Examples may prove useful to aid in documenting a service to the level where it becomes useful.
 The documentation of some APIs within the Java Community Process provide good examples.
 As these are exhaustive, staff would typically use only important subsets.
 The 'ossjsa.pdf' file within JSR-89 exemplifies such a file.

+Applications

+Although SOA is widely used in large-scale corporate and government infrastructure, several notable platforms demonstrate its value in federating domain-specific services for research and global collaboration: